+A-level chaos as Ucas clearing website crashes after top grades plunge by record drop

-A-level chaos as Ucas clearing website crashes after top grades plunge by 10%
+A-level chaos as Ucas clearing website crashes after top grades plunge by biggest drop on record

 National figures show the overall A-level pass rate is at its lowest level for 15 years

-Top A-level results have plunged by nearly 10% as the overall pass rate has hit its lowest level for 15 years.
+Top A-level results have plunged by the biggest drop on record, nearly 10%, as the overall pass rate has hit its lowest level for 15 years.

 The Ucas website crashed as hundreds of thousands pupils across the country received their grades on Thursday, causing chaos for those hoping to secure a university place.